|Product Name||PNC Bank Education Refinance Loan|

 PNC Bank only offers a standard repayment plan.
 If you go for a fixed interest rate, your repayments are the same each month.
 Variable rates come with monthly payments that go up and down depending on the lending market.

 If you decide to go back to school, PNC Bank offers up to 36 months of in-school deferment if you’re enrolled full-time at an eligible Title IV undergraduate or graduate program.
-Here, your repayments go on hold while interest continues to accumulate.
+With this, your repayments go on hold while interest continues to accumulate.

 Top reasons to consider refinancing with PNC Bank